Lemmas: Generation, Selection, Application: Proving LCL073-1

 The D-term dimensions $\la \mathit{compacted\ size}, \mathit{tree\ size}, \mathit{height} \ra$ are $\la 46, 3276, 40\ra$, compared to Meredith's $\la 40, 6172, 30 \ra$\footnote{The \emph{length} reported in \cite{wos:meredith} is the compacted size if also the proofs of the two other goals required to prove completeness of the single axiom are considered.
 The notion of compacted size straightforwardly generalizes from trees to \emph{sets} of trees \cite{cwwb:article}.} and Wos' $\la 74, 9207, 48\ra$.
 The maximal size (occurrences of non-constant function symbols) of a lemma formula (MGT of a subproof) in the proof is~19, the maximal height (tree height, disregarding the predicate symbol)~9, and the maximal number of variables~7.
 Of the 46 lemmas in the proof 12 are present in the 2,900 input lemmas.
-35 of the 46 lemma formulas are weakly organic \cite{cwwb:article}.
-4 of the 46 formulas involve double negation.
+Among the 46 lemma formulas 35 are weakly organic \cite{cwwb:article} and 4 involve double negation.
 N-simplification \cite{cwwb:article} applies to 65 occurrences but does not effect a size reduction.
 The proof is S- and C-regular \cite{cwwb:article}.
 Certain configurations of \SGCD for the proving phase also yield further proofs.
 In experiments so far, these are enumerated after the presented proof and have larger compacted size.

 Proof structure enumeration by PSP-level \cite{cwwb:article} is the main key to finding our proof of \texttt{LCL073-1}.
-It is used for lemma generation and for axiom-driven proof search, whereas goal-driven phases uses height instead.
+It is used for lemma generation and for axiom-driven proof search, whereas goal-driven phases use height instead.
 The structure of the proof reflects this: all steps with the exception of the root can be considered PSP steps, i.e. one premise is a subproof of the other.
-It appears Wos' ``turning up the heat''~\cite{wos:meredith} is now captured by PSP-level enumeration, a systematic proof enumeration technique resembling calculi for the CM rather than resolution.
+The particular challenge of the problem lies in the fact that it was solved by a human (Meredith).
+Unlike in recent ATP successes for Boolos' curious inference \cite{boolos:curious:1987,benzmueller:etal:boolos:2023}, where the key is two particular second-order lemmas, the key here is a proof-structural \emph{principle} for building-up proofs by lemmas.
+Intuitively it might express a form of economy, building proofs from proofs at hand, that belonged to Meredith's repertoire.